NCI-NAACCR-Zone-Design/Louisiana/README.md

 ## Getting Started

 Visit https://github.com/GreenInfo-Network/Westat-Cancer-Template Download and unpack the latest release ZIP file.

+Note: If you are using a Mac and you choose to move files out of that folder into some other folder, there are files starting with a `.` and these will not be visible in Mac's Finder by default.
+Use Command+Shift+Dot to show these files, or use the Console instead.

 Open your command-line tools and `cd` into the directory.